mane-consultancy/.github/profile/README.md

 **Your digital partner in software delivery.**

-Mane Consultancy helps software teams bring clarity to strategy and consistency to execution.
-We support organizations in building, testing and delivering software faster, with confidence and less chaos.
+We bring clarity to strategy and consistency to execution.
+Helping software teams ship faster, smarter with confidence and less chaos.

 🌐 https://www.maneconsultancy.be